NANB offers members many ways to become involved with the work of the Association.

 Becoming a candidate is easier than you think!
 Here’s what you’ll need to do:

-- You must be nominated for a specific position.
+- You must be nominated for a specific position; and

-- You can be nominated by your chapter or by two individual members of NANB.
+- You must be nominated by two individual practising members of NANB.

-- Download the nomination forms or watch for them in the Fall edition of Info Nursing.
-You must check with your employer at the time of your nomination to ensure permission is granted for the necessary absences during scheduled meetings.
+Download the nomination forms.
+You must check with your employer at the time of your nomination to ensure permission is granted for the necessary absences during scheduled meetings and copy your employers support to NANB.

-Board members participate in Board meetings held three times a year (February, June and October).
-Board meetings are usually two days in length.
-Other committee meetings are held periodically throughout the year and are usually one to two days in length.
+Board members participate in Board meetings held four times a year (January, March, June and September).
+Board meetings are usually no more than two days in length.
+Directors must attend a minimum of three meetings per year.
+Other committee meetings are held periodically throughout the year.
+Board directors are expected to participate on specific NANB committees such as Finance, Executive or other working groups.

-All elected Directors serve a two-year term of office.
-No one may hold the same office for more than four consecutive years.
-With the exception of the President-Elect, there is no automatic progression from one office to another.
+All elected Directors serve a three- year mandate and may re-offer for an additional three year term.
+The President and President-elect hold two year terms.
+With the exception of the President-elect, there is no automatic progression from one office to another.

 NANB will cover your travel and accommodation expenses, with a daily meal allowance provided.
 In addition, salary replacement is available to your employer if you must be replaced while on NANB business.